syntax-tree/mdast-util-mdx-jsx/readme.md

 Do not use an extra space when closing self-closing elements: `<img/>` instead of `<img />` (`boolean`, default: `false`).

+###### `options.printWidth`

+Try and wrap syntax as this width (`number`, default: `Infinity`).
+When set to a finite number (say, `80`), the formatter will print attributes on separate lines when a tag doesn’t fit on one line.
+The normal behavior is to print attributes with spaces between them instead of line endings.

 ## Syntax tree

 The following interfaces are added to **[mdast][]** by this utility.